 One last thing…. please celebrate considerately

-We know this is time to celebrate with friends, and perhaps more so than ever this year.
-But please, while you’re out having fun always try to remember that not everyone is sharing your celebrations.
-You may well have neighbours who aren’t students who might have work or small children in bed.
+We know this is time to celebrate with friends, but please, while you’re out having fun always try to remember that not everyone is sharing your celebrations.
+You may well have neighbours who aren’t students who might have work or are looking after small children.
 Even if all your neighbours are students they’re still unlikely to appreciate being disturbed.
-And don’t forget, noise nuisance can happen any time of the day or night, so whether it’s 3pm or 3am, please make sure that your celebrations don’t affect anyone else.
+Don’t forget, noise nuisance can happen any time of the day or night, so whether it’s 3pm or 3am, please make sure that your celebrations don’t affect anyone else.